ansible-collections/cloud-content-handbook/Tools/github_to_jira_automation.md

 ## Populating Jira Tickets from GitHub PRs/Branch/Commits via the DVCS (Distributed Version Control System) Connector

-A separate integration allows developers to automatically populate a Jira ticket with **associated pull requests**, **source branch information**, and **commits**.
+The DVCS connector allows developers to automatically populate Jira tickets with **associated pull requests**, **source branch information**, and **commits**.
 This keeps tickets up to date with development activity without manual updates.

 ### How it works